-Of all the phone options out there, we have a top two that tick a lot of boxes.
+Of all the smartphone options out there in the wild, we have a top two that tick a lot of boxes for music fans.
 The first is the LG G8S ThinQ, thanks to its onboard 32-bit Quad HiFi DAC which makes for some of the best audio you'll likely hear on a phone, also thanks to the inclusion of a good old headphone port.
 Looking to upgrade your phones?
 Take a look at our guide to the best headphones for music.

-The second is the Samsung Galaxy S20, thanks to its great quality audio, masses of storage for all your favourite tunes, microSD expansion and, of course, superb display, camera and battery performance.
+The second is the Samsung Galaxy S20, which boasts great quality audio, masses of storage for all your favourite tunes, microSD expansion and, of course, superb display, camera and battery performance.
 If you want the music phone that covers all bases, this is it.